 This blog post shows 3 different book stack styles.
 To make the lace only stacks you simply omit the doilies and follow the rest of the directions.

 Thank you for visiting the blog for one of my favorite DIY projects, how to make DIY decorative book stacks – Valentine’s Day Style!
-For a full tutorial click here.
-For more Valentine’s inspiration please head over to see my Valentine’s tablescape!
+Watch the full tutorial click here.

 My signature. a drawing of me holding a cup of coffee.